Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 - Job boards, job fairs, and job marketing support
 - Incentives and supports for employment placements
 - Canada Ontario Job Grant for employee training and other training supports
-- Please call for more details on any of our programs or services.
+- Please call for more details on any of our programs or services
 #### Who:
 All ages are welcome
 #### When: